Preventing Exposure to Lead

 Imported Candies

 Avoid eating candies imported from other countries.
 They have been known to contain lead.
 The only way to know if candy contains lead is to have it tested in a laboratory.
-Specifically, the FDA advises parents, care providers, and others not to allow children or pregnant women to eat candy imported from Mexico.
+Specifically, the FDA advises parents, care providers, and others not to allow children or pregnant people to eat candy imported from Mexico.

 For more information, visit the Centers for Disease Control or the Food and Drug Administration website.